hihey54/www24_threatAdvPhish/README.md

 # Overview
 This repo contains the resources of the paper "“Are Adversarial Phishing Webpages a Threat in Reality?”
 Understanding the Users’ Perception of Adversarial Webpages" accepted to the Security track of [TheWebConf'24](https://www2024.thewebconf.org/).
+We also created a webpage to provide more information: [ThreatAdvPhish](https://threatadvphish.github.io/)

 If you use any of our resources, you are kindly invited to cite our paper: